Essential Travel Guide to Venice, Italy [Infographic]

 This article has links to products that we may make commission from.

-Venice is just one of those places you have to visit at least once in your life.
-It’s an incredibly enchanting city, with so much character that you feel a little like you’re floating around in a Disney movie.
+Venice is just one of those places you have to visit at least once in your life, despite its current state of being overtouristed.
+It’s an incredibly enchanting city, with so much character that you feel a little like you’ve finally made it to the real Italy you’ve been dreaming about for years.

 The views across the Grand Canal are so beautiful, and the narrow alleys can lead you to get lost in a city of charm.
-Everywhere you turn is another incredible view, and a gondola floating by in the distance.
+Everywhere you turn is another incredible view, a gondola floating by in the distance, or a colorful façade to a building that’s been around for centuries.

 Venice waterway at sunset

 It’s one of a kind.
-That being said, it is highly recommended to go there during a shoulder season.
-While Venice really doesn’t have a low season, you really don’t want to be there during the summer months, when the tiny alleyways are so packed with people you can’t even walk around.
+That being said, it is highly recommended to go there during the low or shoulder season.
+While Venice really doesn’t have a low season, you don’t want to be there during the summer months, when the tiny alleyways are so packed with people you can’t even walk around.

-The best time to go is actually in the winter, when the crowds have thinned out, the weather is much less stagnant, and the water is cleaner.
+The best time to go is actually in the winter, when the crowds have thinned out, the weather is much less humid, and the water is cleaner.
+Use this travel guide to Venice to plan your trip and you’ll have an amazing time.

 » Also going to Rome?
 Check out our shortcut guide for Rome.